I blame the following for my nearly month-long blogging

 Anyway, I’m really excited to be writing this post.
-I've found myself reflecting on my first year a lot in the past few months-- I think partially because I work with so many newbies and feel like somewhat of a Yoda/mother hen hybrid toward them, but also because I'm far enough removed from my first year now to think about it without experiencing PTSD.
-I feel a strong sense of purpose in trying to help new teachers, and wanted to share things that have been game-changers for me; things that I've either learned myself (the hard way) or that others have passed on to me that have made my life as a teacher drastically easier, better, and more fun.
-I hope you'll share this with a new teacher or a soon-to-be new teacher, or, if you’re a veteran, that you'll share some things that helped you when you were a new teacher in a comment.
+I’ve found myself reflecting on my first year a lot in the past few months– I think partially because I work with so many newbies and feel like somewhat of a mother hen toward them, but also because I’m far enough removed from my first year now to think about it without experiencing PTSD.
+I feel a strong sense of purpose in trying to help new teachers, and wanted to share things that have been game-changers for me; things that I’ve either learned myself (the hard way) or that others have passed on to me that have made my life as a teacher drastically easier, better, and more fun.
+I hope you’ll share this with a new teacher or a soon-to-be new teacher.

 If you’re not a teacher and don’t know any new teachers and don’t care about advice, I hope you at least found the diarrhea story funny.

 The Top Ten Things I Wish I’d Known as a First-Year

 1) It’s OK to eat lunch in your own classroom for some downtime.